mmitsui/info-seeking-intentions/README.md

 # Characterizing and Evaluating Whole Session Interactive Information Retrieval
 The following repository is code from the Information Seeking Intentions study (http://inforetrieval.org/iir/).
 This page is about the client-server data collection code for our user studies.
-For a description of the analysis code, see TBD.
+For a description of the analysis code, see [here](https://github.com/mmitsui/information-seeking-intentions).

 # Table of Contents
 1. [About the Project](#about-the-project)